fastly/.github/policy-docs/reporting-and-enforcement.md

 When you make a report via email or phone, please include:

-* Your contact info (so we can get in touch with you if we need to follow up)
+* Your contact information (so we can get in touch with you if we need to follow up)
 * Date and time of the incident
 * Location of incident
 * Whether the incident is ongoing